tensorlakeai/indexify/docs/docs/apis/develop_extractors.md

 # Developing a new Extractor

-When you are working on a use case for which we might not have an extractor already you can write your own extractor, and deploy in your cluster, and also publish to our extractor hub for others to use!
+When you are working on a use case for which we might not have an extractor already you can write a new extractor, and deploy in your cluster and add new capabilities to Indexify.

 ## Concepts